The DDR Museum

-A popular joke in East Germany involved Erich Honecker, leader of the German Democratic Republic, discussing hobbies with head of the feared Stasi secret police, Erich Mielke.
+p class=”p1”>A popular joke in East Germany involved Erich Honecker, leader of the German Democratic Republic, discussing hobbies with the head of the feared Stasi secret police, Erich Mielke.
 Honecker says “I collect all the jokes about me”, to which Miekle replied, “Well, we have almost the same hobby.
 I collect all the people who tell jokes about you.”

 The Deutsche Demokratische Republik, which existed between 1949 to 1990 was one of the most peculiar and sinister countries behind the Iron Curtain.
-The most feared police states in recent history, it was the embodiment of George Orwell’s dystopian 1984.
+The most feared police state in recent history, it was the embodiment of George Orwell’s dystopian 1984.
 The DDR museum, situated on the banks of the River Spree, where the Unter den Linden turns into Karl-Liebknecht strasse, is a fascinating insight into daily life in East Germany, where it’s estimated one in ten people worked as an informant for the Stasi.

 What’s most remarkable about the DDR museum, is its interactivity.
 With over 200,000 artifacts to draw upon, visitors are fully immersed in the secret world behind the Berlin Wall.
 The television in the model living room from an average East German apartment plays shows created by the state-run Deutscher Fernsehfunk.
-Pick up the telephone and you can hear the slight click on the line indicating the bugging recording your conversation.
+Pick up the telephone and you can hear the slight click on the line indicating the bugging recording of your conversation.

 In the DDR every facet of life was state controlled.
-You can listen to bands such as Karat and Puhdys recorded on the state owned Amiga label, that took the place of banned Western music.
-Polyester clothes were bought from the Dederon fashion catalogue, that featured the latest in uniforms for the Free German Youth organizations alongside the state designed equivalent of 1970s fashions.
+You can listen to bands such as Karat and Puhdys recorded on the state-owned Amiga label, which took the place of banned Western music.
+Polyester clothes were bought from the Dederon fashion catalog, which featured the latest in uniforms for the Free German Youth organizations alongside the state-designed equivalent of 1970s fashions.